 The Company has allocated the net proceeds to the conversion option based on the calculated fair value.
 The full value was recorded as the fair value of the conversion option and the debt was recorded at \$nil.
 The fair value of the conversion option was calculated using the Binomial option pricing model under the following assumptions: estimated life of six months, risk free rates of 0.10%, dividend yield of 0% and volatility of 199%.
-The debt discount is being accreted over the six month term of the December, 2013 Notes I using the effective interest rate method.

-During the period ended March 31, 2014, the investors converted the December, 2013 Notes I into 1,750,000 common shares (Note 9).
+During the period ended June 30, 2014, the investors converted the December, 2013 Notes I into 1,750,000 common shares (Note 9).